 One of the most effective tools for finding and addressing data freshness, distribution, volume, schema, and lineage are Revenue Data Operations platforms.
 Designed to unify, govern, and distribute siloed revenue and communications data by connecting CRM, email, calendar, contacts, and chat platforms, Revenue Data Operations provide meaningful, real-time data observability functionality.

 Take, for example, Riva Insight: a sidebar feature available in two of Riva’s Data Ops toolkits.
-Insight allows end-users to review customer data in workflow, in real-time, while providing the opportunity to identify and correct data errors, omissions, and duplications on the fly.
-Riva’s admin dashboards and tools provide workflows for RevOps and IT to monitor data use at any point during its lifespan, to ensure data consistency by defining and controlling data entry parameters, and to flag and address unauthorized data use.
+Insight allows end-users to review customer data in their workflows, in real-time, while providing the opportunity to identify and correct data errors, omissions, and duplications on the fly.
+Riva’s admin dashboards and tools provide workflows for RevOps and IT to monitor data use at any point during its lifespan.
+This ensures data consistency by defining and controlling data entry parameters, and to flag and address unauthorized data use.

 In effect, Revenue Data Operations solutions provide a gateway to improved data observability by:

-Because the next evolution in digital transformation relies heavily on leveraging quality data, data observability boils down to common sense.
-The more insight you have into your data, the greater its potential impact in pursuing organizational objectives.
+The next evolution in digital transformation relies heavily on leveraging quality data, and data observability boils down to common sense applied with best practices!
+The more insight you have into your data, the greater its potential impact on improving end users’ lives and supporting bigger-picture organizational objectives.
 As an early adopter, you’ll put your enterprise—and your customers—in the best possible position to succeed.